Does Vegan Egg Foo Young sound impossible? It's not! Find out why this delicious recipe is one of my favorite go-to

 - 4 oz. fresh baby shiitaki mushrooms, about 1 ½ cups

 - Place soaked dal and rice in a blender with ginger, lemon juice, black salt, pepper, turmeric, onion powder, oil, and water.
-Blend on high speed until batter is light and fluffy.
+Blend on high speed until the batter is very smooth, light, and fluffy.

-- Pour batter in a bowl.
-Fold in bean sprouts, water chestnuts and carrots.
+- Pour batter into a bowl.
+Fold in bean sprouts, water chestnuts, and carrots.
 Dissolve baking soda in soy sauce.
-Lightly stir baking soda mixture into batter.
+Lightly stir the dissolved baking soda mixture into the batter.

 - Dissolve arrowroot starch in a bowl with water, soy sauce, garlic powder, and salt.

 - Pour oil in a skillet and heat to medium.
 Add mushrooms and sautee briefly.

 - Add arrowroot mixture to mushrooms.
-Turn up the heat and bring to a quick boil.
-As soon as mixture thickens, the sauce is ready.
+Turn up the heat and bring it to a quick boil.
+As soon as the gravy thickens, the sauce is ready.

-- Serve fried pancakes with mushroom sauce and slivered green onions over the top.
+- Serve vegan egg foo young with mushroom sauce and slivered green onions over the top.